 Treatment for chronic meningitis is based on the underlying cause.
 Antifungal medicines treat fungal meningitis.
 A combination of specific antibiotics can treat tuberculous meningitis.
 However, these medicines can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.

 Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with corticosteroids.
 In some cases, no treatment may be required because the condition can resolve on its own.
 Cancer-related meningitis requires therapy for the specific cancer.

 Preparing for your appointment

-Meningitis can be life-threatening, depending on the cause.
-If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and let medical staff know you may have meningitis.
+Meningitis can lead to death, depending on the cause.
+If you've been exposed to bacterial meningitis and you develop symptoms, go to an emergency room and tell the health care providers that you may have meningitis.

 If you're not sure what you have and you call your provider for an appointment, here's how to prepare for your visit.

 What you can do

 - Be aware of any pre- or post-appointment restrictions.
 Ask if there's anything you need to do in advance, such as restrict your diet.
-Also ask if you may need to stay at your doctor's office for observation following your tests.
+Also ask if you may need to stay at your health care provider's office for observation following your tests.

 - Write down symptoms you're having, including changes in your mood, thinking or behavior.
 Note when you developed each symptom and whether you had cold- or flu-like symptoms.

 - Write down key personal information, including any recent moves, vacations or interactions with animals.
-If you're a college student, your doctor likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
-Your doctor will also want to know your vaccination history.
+If you're a college student, your provider likely will ask questions about any similar signs or symptoms in your roommates and dorm mates.
+Your provider also will want to know your vaccination history.

 - Make a list of all medicines, vitamins or supplements you're taking.

 - Take a family member or friend along.
 Meningitis can be a medical emergency.
-Take someone who can help remember all the information your doctor provides and who can stay with you if needed.
+Take someone who can help remember all the information you may receive and who can stay with you if needed.

 - Write down questions to ask your health care provider.

-For meningitis, some basic questions to ask your doctor include:
+For meningitis, some basic questions to ask your health care provider include:

 - What kinds of tests do I need?